tlc/sonos-dash-cycles/README.md

 **By the way, cycles doesn't actually contain any Sonos specific behavior.
 You could configure it to HTTP GET URLs for anything.**

-## Execution
+## Use
+First, add the packages needed by Cycles.

+    pip install -r requirements.txt

 Cycles expects a local config.json file.
 If it's not there, or doesn't parse well, Cycles will still do MAC discovery.
 Because Cycles sniffs network arp packets, it requires root permissions to run.

     sudo python cycles.py

-If you prefer you can run the docker version.
+If you prefer, you can run the docker version.
 The packet sniffing requires `--net=host`

     docker run -d --restart=always --name=cycles --net=host -v $PWD/myconfig.json:/cycles/config.json troyc/sonos-dash-cycles